Rhondda Cynon Taf's beautiful countryside and open spaces cover an impressive 80 per cent of the county borough.

 Local Access Forum

-The County Borough Council is currently in the process of re-establishing a statutory Local Access Forum (LAF), as required by the Countryside & Rights of Way Act 2000 (CROW Act).
+The County Borough Council has just gone through the process of re-establishing a statutory Local Access Forum (LAF), as required by the Countryside & Rights of Way Act 2000 (CROW Act).

 The function of the Forum is to advise the Council, the Countryside Council for Wales and other bodies exercising functions under Part I of the CROW Act, as to the improvement of public access to land in the Council’s area for the purposes of open-air recreation and the enjoyment of the area and as to other matters as may be prescribed.
 These bodies must, by law, have regard to relevant advice given by the Forum.